bustle/broccoli-multi-builder/README.md

 ### CommonJS-specific

-  * The "main" file in your package.json must point to "dist/commonjs/<packageName>/index.js" (broccoli-multi-builder will check for this)
+  * The "main" entry in your package.json must point to `"dist/commonjs/<packageName>/index.js"` (broccoli-multi-builder will check for this)
   * Third parties who use your library via commonjs will only be able to `require('your-package-name');`. `require` calls for sub-directories (like `require('your-package/thing');`) will not work properly due to the way node's module require system works (it looks for paths relative to the directory root, not relative to the location of the "main" file) and the fact that broccoli-multi-builder publishes your commonJS code in `dist/commonjs`.
   * The CommonJS build does not attempt to bundle any of the listed vendoredModule dependencies (those should be listed in this library's package.json `dependencies` so that the transpiled code can use node's standard `require` mechanism to bring them in)